 What if I am still concerned?

 If, after the explanations and the supporting documents are received, you are still concerned about the source of funds, you need to look at whether there is criminal property involved.
 You cannot have money laundering if there is no existing criminal property.

 You may suspect that criminal property is involved because you have information about a specific offence, such as tax being avoided, benefits being received which should not have been, or press articles which show a client has been charged with drug offences.

 Alternatively you may suspect that criminal property is involved because this is the irresistible conclusion to be drawn due to the handling of the funds in the transaction.
 So large amounts of private funding which simply do not fit the client profile, and for which there is no legitimate explanation may warrant a suspicion of money laundering.

-If you have a suspicion of criminal property, you need to consider whether you need to make a report to the Serious Organised Crime Organisation (SOCA) and whether you will need consent to proceed.
+If you have a suspicion of criminal property, you need to consider whether you need to make a report to the Serious Organised Crime Organisation (SOCA) (now known as the National Crime Agency (NCA)) and whether you will need consent to proceed.
 The flowcharts in chapter 12 of the anti-money laundering practice note will assist with this process.

 Just because money comes from a client's bank account does not mean it is clean, as the bank may well have put in a report and received consent to send it to you, while law enforcement watches how the funds are being used and gathers more evidence.

 You need to make your own decision about the consistency of the funds with the client and whether there is information on which you can form a suspicion of money laundering or not.